Everything You Need To Know About Sunscreen

 How often should I reapply sunscreen?

 Li stresses that sunscreen should be reapplied every two hours, or more frequently if you’re sweating heavily.
 But for most makeup fanatics, this can be difficult.
 For quick touch-ups, Beecker recommends opting for SPF-infused makeup products, like tinted moisturizer, powders and setting sprays.
 A slew of new powdered formulas that blend sun protection and base-perfecting powers have recently hit the market and make reapplication a breeze.
+(Unfortunately though, the shade range is still extremely limited.)
 Available both pressed and loose, these setting powders contain the same UV filters you’ll find in mineral sunscreens, like titanium dioxide and zinc oxide.
-(Unfortunately though, the shade range is still extremely limited.)
-While great for application over makeup, they should not be used as a primary source of sun protection.
+While great for application over makeup, they should not be used as a primary source of sun protection; but if you want to give it a whirl along with your go-to sunscreen, we’re partial to the Canadian-made Dr. Renaud Cell’Defense Loose Powder SPF 50.

-Note: This piece was originally published in 2021, updated in 2023.